Celebrating Our Finest Leaders: Top Five Presidential Libraries

 Simi Valley, California

 Thousands of videos and audio recordings, millions of photographs, and more than 50 million presidential documents are housed here at the most popular presidential library and museum in the United States.
-Plus, there are full replica sets of the White House
+Plus, there are full replica sets of the White House, including the American Flag that flew overhead.

 The career of Ronald Reagan, the 40th president of the United States, spanned eight years, prior to which he was a household name as a film actor.
 The Ronald Reagan Presidential Library and Museum also includes documents from his eight years as governor of California.
 The Ronald Reagan Presidential Museum and Library also serves as the final resting place of the president.